RealSniperKing/SK_P4/README.md

     Warning, if you use linux system:
     `python3 -m venv env`

-    If the virtual environment was not created successfully, you need install this package:
+    On Linux, if the virtual environment was not created successfully, you need install this package:
     `sudo apt-get install python3-venv`

 * #### Run virtual environment